dougspeed/LDAK/README.md

 ```
 wget https://github.com/dougspeed/LDAK/raw/main/ldak6.1.linux
 ```
-Please note that the Mac version of LDAK is normally a few months out of date (so if you require the very latest version of LDAK, please find a Linux computer / server and use the Linux executable).

-You will see there is also a beta Linux version of LDAK, but please only use this version if asked.
+You may have noticed there is also a beta Linux version of LDAK, but please only use this version if asked.

 # 2 - Install LDAK via conda (Linux systems only):